hamanpa/layers56/README.md

 # Mozaik updates
 For this project I did few changes in mozaik
 - Explosion monitoring
-- length of the folder
+- directory name length
+    - added limit 50 chars
+- NothingToWriteError
+    - change so that it logs error message
+- mpi
+    - parameterSearch, predefined wintermute params

 possible to add
 - tsodyks2_synapse (based on specification of `tau_psc`)
+- Connectivity saving
-- connectivity
+    - saving connectivity when creating connections

 # How to run stuff